rolsen/ljswitchboard-project_manager/README.md

 	```bash
 	npm run setup
 	```
-9. After the last step has finished (it takes quite a while) tart Kipling by running the command "npm start".
+9. After the last step has finished (it takes quite a while) sart Kipling by running the command "npm start".
 ```bash
 npm start
 ```